On the geometry of positive cones in finitely generated groups: Introduction

 \begin{cor} No positive cone of a group in $\mathfrak{H}$ is finitely generated as a semi-group.
 In particular, no positive cone in a non-abelian limit group or in a finitely generated subgroup of free $\Q$-group is finitely generated as a semi-group. \end{cor}

 In fact, something stronger holds for Hucha groups: they do not admit positive cones that can be described by a regular language over the generators (regular positive cones for short).
 See Corollary \ref{cor: hucha not regular}.
-Recall that, roughly, a subset of a finitely generated group is regular, if it can be described by the set of paths in a finite labelled graph (see Section \ref{sec: regular} for a precise definition).
-Certainly, finitely generated positive cones are regular, but being regular is a much more stable property: for instance regularity passes to finite index subgroups \cite{Su} while finite generation does not\footnote{An easy example is given by $\Z^2$, which has no finitely generated positive cones but it is a finite index subgroup of $K=\langle a,b\mid aba^{-1}=b^{-1}\rangle$, which contains a positive cone generated as a semi-group by $a$ and $b$.}.
-It is easy to show that finitely presented groups with a regular positive cone have solvable word problem.
+Recall that, roughly, a subset of a finitely generated group is regular if it can be described by the set of paths in a finite labelled graph (see Section \ref{sec: regular} for a precise definition).
+Certainly, finitely generated positive cones are regular, but being regular is a much more stable property.
+For instance, regularity passes to finite index subgroups \cite{Su} while finite generation does not\footnote{An easy example is given by $\Z^2$, which has no finitely generated positive cones but it is a finite index subgroup of $K=\langle a,b\mid aba^{-1}=b^{-1}\rangle$, which contains a positive cone generated as a semi-group by $a$ and $b$.}.
+We recommend \cite{ARS} for an introduction.
+It is easy to show that finitely presented groups with a regular positive cone have solvable word problem (see \cite{ARS}).
 A more refined criterium for not admitting regular positive cones was obtained by Hermiller and \u Suni\'c in \cite{HS} where they show that no positive cone in a free product of groups is regular.
-In fact, finding a geometrical interpretation of their criterium was one of our initial motivations to pursue the present work.
+Their criterion is stated in a language-theoretical fashion and finding a geometrical interpretation of it was one of our initial motivations to pursue the present work.